unsplash/datasets/DOCS.md

 *Note: The coverage and score data comes from a 3rd party AI*

 The `colors.tsv` dataset has one row per major color present in the photo.
-The dataset tells you which photo contains which colors and by how much its covering it as well as how much focus the color has (score).
+The dataset tells which colors are contained within a photo, their coverage as a percentage, and a score for how in focus the color is.

 | Field                     | Description |
 |---------------------------|-------------|